tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 | `default.user`  | `40615..............................e9e2f` | Application user |
 | `default.admin` | `17027..............................04db6` | Administrator    |

+## Using from external repository

+It is possible to refer to `./helmfile_generic.yaml` from an external directory or repository.
+The `helmfile.yaml` that refers to `./helmfile_generic.yaml` may define custom environments.
+These custom environments may overwrite certain configuration values.
+These configuration values are:

+* `global.domain`
+* `global.helmRegistry`
+* `global.master_password`

 # Uninstall

 You can uninstall the deployment by: